Mm1279554/mm1279554.github.io/notebook.md

 ## Flutter Notes

 ### What is Flutter?
-- Definition:
+- Definition: A framework made by Google for building apps that work on web, Android, and IOS -with one codebase.
 - Why is it useful?
+Used the Dart programing language.

 ---